Venafi/VenafiPS/README.md

 For TLSPDC, [token based authentication](https://docs.venafi.com/Docs/current/TopNav/Content/SDK/AuthSDK/t-SDKa-Setup-OAuth.php) must be setup and configured.

-### Interactive Session

-For an interactive session, we want to create a Venafi session which will hold the details needed for future operations.
+We want to create a Venafi session which will hold the details needed for future operations.
 Start a new PowerShell prompt (even if you have one from the install-module step) and create a new VenafiPS session with:

 ```powershell
 # username/password for TLSPDC.
 TLSPC uses any value for username and your api key for the password